RickBahague/redn-farm-app/README.md

 ## Acknowledgments

+- Thanks to the Android development community for the excellent tools and libraries
-- Material Design 3 for the UI/UX guidelines
+- Material Design team for the design system
-- Android Jetpack libraries
-- [Add other acknowledgments]

-## Contributing

-We welcome contributions!
-Please read our contributing guidelines before submitting pull requests.
+- All contributors who have helped shape this project

 ## Contact

-For any inquiries about the project, please contact: farmapp@redn.asia
+For any inquiries or support, please contact:

----

-Made with ❤️ by the RedN Farm App Team
+- Rick Bahague - [farmapp@redn.asia]

+## Project Status

+Current Version: 1.0.0
+Status: Active Development